leohmoraes/Gondolyn2/readme.md

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/mlantz/gondolyn2/trend.png)](https://bitdeli.com/free "Bitdeli Badge")

-Gondolyn is a seed application built with [Laravel](http://laravel.com), [Bootstrap](http://getbootstrap.com), [RawCSS](https://github.com/mlantz/rawCSS) and [jQuery](http://jquery.com).
-It comes with Oauth set so that logins can be done with Email, Facebook or Twitter.
+Gondolyn2 is a seed application built with [Laravel](http://laravel.com), [Bootstrap](http://getbootstrap.com), [RawCSS](https://github.com/mlantz/rawCSS) and [jQuery](http://jquery.com).
+It comes with Oauth set so that logins can be done with Email, Facebook or Twitter, or others.
 It comes with an SQLite database with the user table pre-built.
-Gondolyn also utilizes the [Creolab modules package](https://github.com/creolab/laravel-modules), allowing for HMVC application structure.
-Finally it comes with API structure featuring the login method.
+Allowing for HMVC application structure Gondolyn2 enables developers to reuse components and add them via composer.
+It also uses a methodology called MPCR (Model - Prototype - Controller - Response), this makes unit testing even easier since you can build your code focusing all your tests on the prototype layer which would contain all the buisness logic of your application.
+This means that controllers and responses/views are doing little more the moving processed information around and displaying it.
+Finally it comes with basic Token API structure featuring the login, user data, and logout methods.
+For more information about Gondolyn2 and some of the modules available for the structure please checkout: [http://gondolyn.com](http://gondolyn.com).

 #Installation & Setup